myDBR allows you to run reports directly by providing the required information in the request URL. Direct URLs are useful in the following cases:

 'X-MYDBR-AUTH: 1' is required.

 With basic access authentication, the username and password will be sent in HTTP headers.
 When myDBR is using SSO authentication and a basic access authentication request is made, myDBR will redirect the authentication call to use myDBR internal authentication.
-In case of myDBR internal authentication and LDAP authentication no redirect is made and authentication is done through normal procedure.
+In case of myDBR internal authentication and Active Directory authentication no redirect is made and authentication is done through normal procedure.

 An example call to obtain report output as a JSON object (&export=json added to the report call).